Addressing Disparities in Behavioral Health

 - Although rates of depression are lower among African Americans and Hispanics than in white Americans, depression among these groups is likely to be more persistent.

-- LGBTQ+ individuals are 2.5 times more likely to experience depression, anxiety and substance misuse compared to heterosexual individuals.
+- LGBTQ+ individuals are three times as likely to experience a mental health disorder compared to heterosexual individuals.

 - Twice as many women as men will experience depression, generalized anxiety disorder or PTSD in their lifetime.